Bat: Thermoregulation

-Tropical bats tend to be homeothermic (having a stable body temperature), while temperate and subtropical species which enter hibernation or torpor are more heterothermic (where body temperature can vary).
+Tropical bats tend to be homoeothermic (having a stable body temperature), while temperate and subtropical species which enter hibernation or torpor are more heterothermic (where body temperature can vary).
 Compared to other mammals, bats have a high thermal conductivity.
 They lose heat via the wings when they are spread, so resting bats wrap their wings around themselves to keep warm.
-Smaller bats generally have a higher metabolic rate than larger bats, and so need to consume more food in order to maintain homeothermy.
+Smaller bats generally have a higher metabolic rate than larger bats and so need to consume more food in order to maintain homoeothermy.

-Bats may avoid flying during the day to prevent overheating in the sun, since they would absorb sun radiation via their dark wing-membranes.
+Bats may avoid flying during the day to prevent overheating in the sun, since they would absorb sun radiation via their dark wing membranes.
 Bats may not be able to release heat if the ambient temperature is too high; they use saliva to cool themselves in extreme conditions.
 Among megabats, the flying fox Pteropus hypomelanus uses saliva and wing-fanning to cool itself while roosting during the hottest part of the day.
-Among microbats, the Yuma myotis (Myotis yumanensis), the Mexican free-tailed bat (Tadarida brasiliensis), and the pallid bat (Antrozous pallidus) cope with temperatures up to 45 C by panting, salivating, and licking their fur to promote evaporative cooling; this is sufficient to releasing twice their metabolic heat production.
+Among microbats, the Yuma myotis (Myotis yumanensis), the Mexican free-tailed bat (Tadarida brasiliensis), and the pallid bat (Antrozous pallidus) cope with temperatures up to 45 C by panting, salivating, and licking their fur to promote evaporative cooling; this is sufficient to release twice their metabolic heat production.